 Hello!
 I'm Paweł Charasz (pronounced as: ˈpa.vɛw xa.raʂ).

 I am a Postdoctoral Research Associate at the Center for Philosophy, Politics, and Economics at Brown University.
-I defended my Ph.D. dissertation at the Department of Political Science at Duke University, specializing in political economy and political methodology.
-In the academic year 2021-2022, I will be a Fellow with the Program for Advanced Research in the Social Sciences (PARISS) at the Social Science Research Institute (SSRI) of Duke University.
+I defended my Ph.D. dissertation at the Department of Political Science at Duke University in July 2022.
+I was previously a pre-doctoral Fellow with the Program for Advanced Research in the Social Sciences (PARISS) at the Social Science Research Institute (SSRI) of Duke University.

 My research interests are in comparative politics, political economy, and economic history.
 I study the long-run effects of institutions and political processes on economic and political development, with an emphasis on cities and municipalities.
 My dissertation explores the role of one such particular institution—the city charter.

 Before beginning my doctoral studies, I graduated with a BSc in Economics from Tilburg University, an MSc in International Political Economy from Nanyang Technological University, and an MA in Economics from Duke University.